 - Administrative Templates (.admx) for Windows 11 October 2021 Update (21H2)

 |Specify the level of subfolders within an archive folder to scan

 Scan > Specify the maximum depth to scan archive files

 |Specify the maximum CPU load (as a percentage) during a scan.

 Scan > Specify the maximum percentage of CPU utilization during a scan

-NOTE: The maximum CPU load is not a hard limit, but is guidance for the scanning engine to not exceed the maximum on average.
-Manually run scans will ignore this setting and run without any CPU limits.
+The maximum CPU load is not a hard limit, but is guidance for the scanning engine to not exceed the maximum on average.
+Manual scans ignore this setting and run without any CPU limits.